Characterizing Production GPU Workloads using System-wide Telemetry Data: Monitoring data used in this study

-To enable per-job GPU-level analysis, we merged the datasets by aligning LDMS samples with Slurm job data.
-We matched LDMS timestamps to jobs running on the same node using their start and end times from Slurm data.
-For each job, we assigned LDMS samples within its time range to the corresponding job ID and step.
-This process generated a dataset where each LDMS sample was linked to a specific job and step.
-This integration enables us to associate GPU-level hardware counter values with specific jobs.
+To enable per-job analysis, we merge the datasets by aligning LDMS samples with Slurm data.
+We match LDMS timestamps to jobs running on the same node using their start and end times from Slurm data.
+For each job, we assign LDMS samples within its time range to the corresponding job ID and step.
+This process links each LDMS sample to a specific job and step, which enables us to associate GPU-level hardware-counter values with specific jobs.